 Alpesh: Given where we are now, and where critical realism is after Bhaskar’s passing, it’s interesting to check back to reflect on that conference.
 There was a clear emphasis on education and also Marxism.
 But critical realism was nowhere near the mainstream.
 Let me read you the blurb:

 This conference is designed to lay the basis for the development of an International Centre for Advanced Studies in Critical Realism and Education.
 In recent years there has been growing interest in the interface between critical realism and education, which makes this conference especially timely.
 Education is central to the critical realist project.
 On the other hand, critical realism is still, relatively speaking, a newcomer in the field of education and education studies, and only too rarely explicitly utilised in research or thematised in teaching. … The bulk of the conference will address the development of a mediating level of theory and description between philosophy and the day-to-day concerns of educational practice.
-Throughout, the conference will attempt to initiate, develop and enrich a two-way interaction between critical realist philosophy and educational research and practice.
+Throughout, the conference will attempt to initiate, develop, and enrich a two-way interaction between critical realist philosophy and educational research and practice.

 At the time, I’m not sure that I had grasped the profound nature of what Roy was trying to achieve – it was brave and momentous.
 Let me explain: Marxism was (and still is) widely perceived as some sort of quirky hobby of a few eccentrics who were in schools of education, so those of us who synthesised Marxism and education were not taken very seriously at all; secondly, in my experience of readings groups and events, mainstream philosophy tended to be very conservative by sticking to theory and the classics concerning questions of knowledge rather than reality and the world.
 They probably would have seen as critical realism as a rival.
-So, Roy was stepping on people’s toes right from the start, and ironically at a place called the Institute of Education!
+So, Roy was stepping on people’s toes right from the start and ironically at a place called the Institute of Education!

 Alpesh: Yes, really interesting.
 I am thinking that, if critical realism is to have an underlabouring role for Marxist science then critical realism’s relationship to Marxism must be examined.
 However, fissures have emerged among subscribers to critical realism, how would you characterise these?